 This seems like a given, but it’s often a detail that is overlooked.
 When bringing home souvenirs, we often keep them in the bags we bought them in and toss them in between clothes in hopes that they won’t get crushed.
 Though that is a good idea, try eliminating excessive packaging.

 For instance, a shot glass doesn’t need tissue paper, a plastic bag and clothes protecting it.
 Opt to wrap it in a t-shirt and nestle it between other plushy items.
 If you’re bringing home a cheese grater for mom, take it out of the box and wrap it in clothes.
 Often time I do this with food items.
 I’ll leave one box of chocolates in the original packaging and put the rest in a Ziploc baggy or something smaller and more compact.

 5. Your last resort, toss

 If all else fails, you might have to check another bag.
 But if that’s not an option for you, consider donating or getting rid of some of your items.
 Did you pack a white t-shirt that’s centuries old and is in desperate need of an upgrade?
 Don’t be afraid to donate it or toss it.

-I have an aunt who donates all her old clothes before she flies home to the housekeeping staff who will clean her room.
+There are people who donates all their old clothes to the housekeeping staff who will clean her room.
 I find this her tactic a little insulting.
 Instead, I would ask at the front desk whether there was a charity nearby that would accept some donations.